MinecraftForge/Documentation/docs/forgedev/index.md

 Setting Up the Environment
 --------------------------

-Depending on your favourite IDE, there is a different set of recommended steps you have to follow to successfully set up a development environment.
+Depending on your favorite IDE, there is a different set of recommended steps you have to follow to successfully set up a development environment.

 ### Eclipse